-- When Brunel was getting better from this, he entered and won a competition to design a bridge over the Avon river gorge in Clifton, Bristol – this later became the Clifton Suspension Bridge.
+- While Brunel was recovering, he entered and won a competition to design a bridge over the Avon river gorge in Clifton, Bristol – this later became the Clifton Suspension Bridge.

-- Brunel married Mary Horsley in 1836.
-They had three children, and one of them became an engineer too.
+- He married Mary Horsley in 1836.
+They had three children: Isambard Junior, Henry Marc and Florence Mary.
+Henry also became an engineer when he grew up.

 - Brunel was known for wearing a tall black top hat – very stylish in Victorian times!